panchishin/alphabeta/README.md

 The rational and motivation to use asynchronous calls (specifically to the scoring function) is to support integration with other processes such as DBs and REST calls whereby a scoring function uses a growing data lookup.
 This cannot be accomplished in a synchronous way in javascript.

+Help improve this package.
+You can [log bugs here](https://github.com/panchishin/alphabeta/issues) even if it's documentation errors or typos.

 # Usage

 ## alphabeta configuration